 5. Being asked to fix people’s computers

-Contrary to a popular misconceptions, software developers don’t fix computers.
-And they don’t install printers either.
-Neither do they configure Windows.
+Contrary to a popular misconception, software developers don’t fix computers.
+And they don’t set up printers either.
+Neither do they install and configure Windows.

 Software developers build programs.
 Their job is to write code that will then be compiled into an app or a website that people will use.
 Or maybe it will be compiled into something that end-users will not see directly, but it will still be a required component for some app that somebody will use.
 In any case, the job of a programmer is to write code and to make sure it then compiles into a working program.

 Are there any programmers who also happen to know how to assemble a computer?
-Of course there are!
-Just like there are programmers who can drive.
+Of course, there are!
+Just like there are programmers who can drive a car.
 Assembling computers and programming are two completely different types of work.

 So, when you ask a programmer to fix your computer, be aware that he is now probably plotting to kill you.